 Rainwater fittings

-Repair category:
+Repair category: 1

-Notes: The significant defects evident.
+Notes: There is seepage evident at joints.

 Main walls

 Repair category:

-Notes: The significant defects evident.
+Notes: There is a hairline cracking to roughcast.

 Windows, external doors and joinery

-Repair category: 2
+Repair category:

-Notes: There is a broken glazed panel to the cloakroom window.

-The windows are of mixed ages and types.
+Notes: No significant defects noted.

 External decorations

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.